mdrasmus/argweaver/README.md

 ARGweaver
 =========

-*Sampling and manipulating genome-wide ancestral recombination graphs (ARG).*
+*Sampling and manipulating genome-wide ancestral recombination graphs (ARGs).*

-The ARGweaver software package contains programs and libraries for sampling and manipulating ancestral recombination graphs (ARG).
+The ARGweaver software package contains programs and libraries for sampling and manipulating ancestral recombination graphs (ARGs).
 An ARG is a rich data structure for representing the ancestry of DNA sequences undergoing recombination.